-Through my work with 15,000 students so far, I’ve begun to see what separates successful students from not-so-successful ones.
+Through my work with more than 20,000 students so far, I’ve begun to see what separates successful students from not-so-successful ones.

 And I’m not just talking about academic performance.
 I’m talking about their overall development, and their willingness to learn and grow, even through disappointments.